 Colavito retired after the season.
 He returned to Cleveland to work as a TV analyst for WJW in 1972, 1975 and 1976.
 Rocky also served on the Indians' coaching staff in 1973 and 1976-1978.
 Colavito later served on Tribe teammate Dick Howser's coaching staff in 1982 and 1983 when Howser managed the Kansas City Royals.
 Rocky also helped his father-in-law run his mushroom farm near Reading, Pennsylvania.

-In 1994, Cleveland sportswriter Terry Pluto wrote the best selling book The Curse of Rocky Colavito.
+In 1994, Cleveland sportswriter Terry Pluto wrote abest selling book entitled The Curse of Rocky Colavito.
 In it, Pluto details the trials and tribulations of the Cleveland franchise after Frank Lane traded Colavito to Detroit.
-Pluto, who was born in 1955, recalls that the first words he may have learned where "Don't Knock the Rock".
+Pluto, who was born in 1955, recalls that the first words he may have learned were "Don't Knock the Rock".
 He picked up the phrase from his father when he was quite young, as did most Tribe fans of that generation.
 Pluto describes the Cleveland fans' admiration for Colavito thus: "He was everything a ballplayer should be: dark, handsome eyes, and a raw-boned build-and he hit home runs at a remarkable rate."

 In 2001, as a celebration of their 100-year anniversary, the Cleveland Indians named their 100 greatest players of all time.
 The players were selected by a panel of veteran baseball writers, executives and historians.
 Rocky was selected as one of 23 outfielders to the all-time team.